Jesus left his hometown, Nazareth, following their rejection of Him. He couldn't do mighty works there except for the few who believed.

 There was another occasion in Jesus' ministry when He also turned from the ministry of healing and miracles to teaching.
-Remember the Sermon on the Mount (recorded in Matthew 5-7)?
+Remember the Sermon on the Mount (recorded in Matthew 5 to 7)?
 Immediately preceding that sermon is the most extensive summary description of Jesus' power.
-Crowds came to Him from all over the region and far away and brought with them those with various diseases, severe pain, paralysis, seizures, and demonic possession and He healed them (Matt.
-4:24–25).
+Crowds came to Him from all over the region and far away and brought with them those with various diseases, severe pain, paralysis, seizures, and demonic possession and He healed them (Matthew 4:24–25).

-But Jesus abruptly broke away from doing miracles, went up on a mountainside, called His disciples to Him and taught them.
+But, Jesus abruptly broke away from doing miracles, went up on a mountainside, called His disciples to Him, and taught them.
 Why?
 Why would He break away from doing something with such evident visible results?
-Even today crowds will come out for healing services but stay away if only teaching is on the agenda.
+Even today, crowds will come out for healing services but will stay away if only teaching is on the agenda.

 Too often we seek for the Lord to do something for us rather than in us.
 We pray more for a change in our external circumstances than for transformation of our internal attitudes.
 But Jesus is more concerned with the kind of person we are on the inside than how things are going on the outside.
 He is far more interested in our bodies being His temple in which He dwells than what kind of house our bodies live in.

 It is always tempting to think that a ministry of miracles is superior to a ministry of teaching—but Jesus did both.
 The early church did as well—for the story of those first believers is that Jesus continued both to do and to teach through them (Acts 1:1).

 The ministry of the gospel is most potent when the Word and power work together.

 I compare some works of God to a microwave, where the result is rather instant, and others to an oven, where the process takes time.
 The microwave represents healing, deliverance, and miracles, while the oven represents wholeness, discipleship, and maturity.
 Our microwave view of prayer says to the Lord, "I want it now."
 The oven may answer, "It takes time."